 As it cooks, you will notice it bubbling.
 When the batter goes from shiny to dull, the bubbles stop popping and the edges slightly curl, it should be time to flip your cookie batter to the other side (usually takes about 2-3 minutes).

 Flip your cookie and cook for an additional 30-45 seconds.

-Immediately remove and place onto a flat surface.
+Immediately remove and place on a flat surface.

 Carefully place your misfortune in the center of your cookie and fold the cookie in half.
 (Watch your fingers, these will be hot!)

 Working fast (the cookie will firm up as it cools) grab the two corners and pull towards each other, folding your cookie in half again down the center of the bottom.
 You can also drape your cookie over a coffee mug to help achieve this shape.

 Pop your folded cookies into a lightly greased muffin tin.

 At this point, your cookies are partially cooked but not completely done.
 If you were to let them cool, they would remain slightly chewy.
 We want crisp cookies…so onto the next step!

 Again, make sure your oven is set to the LOWEST temperature.
 This can vary from 150F/65C to 175F/79C.
 The idea here is you are crisping the cookies by removing the last of the moisture, not really cooking them…so the lower the temp, the more likely you are to end up with crispy cookies and not burned cookies.